AndrewClarke/Allens-Interval-Algebra/README.md

 scale allows much simpler optimised expressions when inlined, not to mention simpler expressions in the fundamental operators themselves.

+Note that the clock tick must be some multiple of the 'atomic clock' which is the smallest resolution possible for your chosen scalars, such as 1 microsecond if using a native timestamp in your chosen language.
+I'm considering using 1 millisecond for any work I do in Rails, since it would suit the sort of business applications I'm likely to be involved in.
+Future code might support storing the clock tick value in the database, and it would be seriously advanced to allow different columns to support different clock ticks.
+The book says that is possible, albeit complex, but I haven't got around to that chapter or section yet...

+Pro Tip: choose a 'forever' value that is basically the maximum possible in your chosen scalar, for example, timestamp '9999/12/31 23:59:59.999999' (or perhaps relax a bit and use '9999/12/31 00:00:00' so you don't have to fuss around finding a value that is one clock-tick shy of ultimate hugeness...
+The book chooses a clock tick of 1 month (!) simply because it's easier to fit the data when presenting tables in printed form.

 You can base your end-points on any ordinal scalar: fixnum, floats, timestamps, etc.
+It is important to note that the code is definitely assuming a clock-tick, as opposed to pretending to support the real number domain.

+What does a clock tick really mean anyway?
+Glad you asked.
+It is the smallest distinct delta between values that you choose to represent.
+If we were using the Real number scale, for example, then [x, x) would represent a 'point' ie a span that starts at x and has no length.
+When using clock-ticks, [x, x + c) is a 'point' since there is no representable value between x and x+c, and the duration of any interval [s, e) is defined as

+    e - s - c

+because, remember, e is not 'in' the span, for example, using c=1,

+    [10, 12) encompasses timestamps 10 and 11, with 12 being excluded.
+             length = 12 - 10 - 1 == 1

+    [10, 11) encompasses only timestamp 10, which of course must have length 0
+             length = 11 - 10 - 1 == 0

+Note also that when using clock ticks, [x, x) is an illegal interval.

+Choosing a certain sized clock tick means that you will never try to represent a fraction of a clock-tick in your intervals.
+If you want to measure down to milliseconds, choose 0.001 as the clock tick.
+For microseconds, choose 0.000001 and so on.

+The book states:
+    An atomic clock tick is the smallest interval of time recognized by the DBMS that can elapse between any two physical modifications to a database.
+We note that the standard computer science term for an atomic clock tick is a chronon.
+A clock tick is an interval of time defined on the basis of atomic clock ticks, and that is used in an Asserted Versioning database to delimit the two time periods of rows in asserted version tables, and also to indicate several important points in time.
+In asserted version tables, clock ticks are used for effective time begin and end dates and for episode begin dates; and atomic clock ticks are used for assertion time begin and end dates, and for row create dates.

 ## Overview of Allens Interval Algebra